California Recall Threat Puts Pressure On Newsom State Of The State Speech

 The anti-Newsom effort is driven by Republicans hoping to regain a political foothold in California by tapping into widespread frustration over business restrictions and school closures.
 Organizers say they have more than the 1.5 million signatures needed to force an election, likely late in the year.

-The State of the State usually is delivered on a February morning and attracts a limited public audience.
-Waiting until March gives Newsom the benefit of much-improved virus conditions and by delivering it in the evening from the largest media market in the state he will draw far more public attention.
+Newsom previously delivered his State of the State on a February morning, attracting a limited public audience.
+Waiting until March gives him the benefit of much-improved virus conditions and by delivering it in the evening from the largest media market in the state he will draw far more public attention.

-He also will benefit from the state’s weekly update of its reopening map that will come hours before the speech.
-Health officials are expected to announce another dozen counties — most of them less populated — will have restrictions eased.
+The state updated its reopening map hours before his speech, announcing nine counties have moved to less restrictive tiers.
+The San Francisco Bay Area counties of Alameda, home to Oakland, and Solano were among six that moved from the most restrictive purple tier to the lower red tier, allowing for the resumption of some indoor business activities.
+Three sparsely populated counties moved into even less restrictive tiers.

 Vaccinations also are increasing.
 California has administered more than 10 million doses, and for nearly a month Newsom has been on a tour of sites around the state to highlight that California has established an enormous capacity that will allow far more inoculations as federal shipments increase.

-On Monday he was in the Central Valley for the fifth time in recent weeks, showing off progress and pledging attention to an area hard hit by the virus and one of the few that’s still represented in Washington by Republicans, including GOP House leader Kevin McCarthy.READ MORE: License Plate Readers Installed Natomas Neighborhood Generate Leads For Police
+On Monday he was in the Central Valley for the fifth time in recent weeks, showing off progress and pledging attention to an area hard hit by the virus and one of the few that’s still represented in Washington by Republicans, including GOP House leader Kevin McCarthy.READ MORE: More Than $3.5M Worth Of Pot Seized After Raids Of 3 Illegal Grow Houses In Calaveras County

 Newsom is coming off a strong week that saw him outline a speedier reopening plan tied to vaccinating 2 million of California’s most vulnerable residents, sign a law aimed at getting the youngest kids back in classrooms by April 1 and announce that outdoor sports stadiums, theme parks and concert venues can reopen with limited attendance next month.